Skip to content

 • Run continuous code review and security analysis

-• Validate against original requirements
+• Validate changes against the original requirements

 • Generate and maintain test suites

-Release to production
+03Release to production

 Ship